Urban Tales

+History

 "Diary of a No" era

 In the first year of existence, the Lisbon project recorded their first demo, with songs as relevant as In Purity, You'll Never Know or Until I Died.
 With the first 4 songs, the UT, attracted the attention of the media (mainly of the well-known Metal Incandescente blog), being even considered as one of the most promising national bands, by several specialized music sites.
 With some options to edit the first album of originals, the band signed with the international Burning Star Records, thus ensuring distribution and promotion worldwide.
 While recording the debut album, they finished the first video for the single that was already on the national radio In Purity.
 With João Correia performing and Rui Neto as main actor, the band reached a new level of exposure as several television channels such as MTV, SIC Radical and was considered one of the best music videos of the year.
 Single In Purity got the top of the most requested music lists for several months.

 In November 2007, the project's first album was released.
 Titled Diary of a NO, the work reflects the experiences of vocalist and mentor Marcos César and demonstrates the band as one of the strongest of the year.
 Diary of a No, was released in digipack format and with the artwork created by Guto Soares; contains 10 songs, a documentary with a making of, of the album (as well as several extras).

 The album surpassed expectations at the sales level and achieves positive reviews all over the world.
 The second single, Prison Inside, also got at the national (and international) radios, as well as the second video (realized by Ricardo Capristano), and it appeared in several television programs.
 "Farewell" was the third single which also features a video by Marco Bertrand.
 The reception for the new song was also positive.
 At the end of the promotion of the album, a latest online videos released Fade Away by Vasco Gomes.

 During the recordings of the album Tiago Borges (bass) joined the band and in the summer Jota (drums) and Johnny (guitar) teamed up with Urban Tales.

 In late 2007 Urban Tales did some live performances with guests Pedro Barradas (guitar), collaborated with Urban Tales on the "Alive" EP, keeping Jon Van Dave (keyboards) and Claudia Dias (vocals) as usual guests in the shows.